 FIG. 3.28.
 Monthly sea-air CO2 fluxes (Pg C yr-1) for 2011.
-The red solid line shows the monthly fluxes, the black dashed line is the 30-year mean and the open squares are the monthly anomalies compared to the 30-year mean. http://cwcgom.aoml.noaa.gov/erddap/griddap/aomlcarbonfluxes.graph
+The red solid line shows the monthly fluxes, the black dashed line is the 30-year mean and the open squares are the monthly anomalies compared to the 30-year mean.
+(Source: http://cwcgom.aoml.noaa.gov/erddap/griddap/aomlcarbonfluxes.graph.
+Note: this utility does not include the coastal areas, or account for changing atmospheric CO2 but rather provides an open ocean contemporary flux).